VISIT OUR ART STORE ▶

 New brushes often feel stiff.
 That’s because manufacturers dip them in Gum Arabic to protect the tips!

-Just rinse with water, and you're good.
+Just rinse with water, and they’re good.

 Gum Arabic protects new brush bristles